Oak Lawn-Hometown District 123 has always had a fantastic partnership with the surrounding community, and now those roots will grow a little deeper.

 Oak Lawn and Richards High Schools, park district, village sites, residential homes, and at memorial services.

-The replanting of the trees around the District 123 classrooms gave teachers the opportunity to take the lesson outside and see how trees are planted, and the different benefits that come from trees.
+The replanting of the trees around the District 123 classrooms allowed teachers the opportunity to take the lesson outside and see how trees are planted, and the different benefits that come from trees.

 “Students at the buildings were so excited to see trees going in the ground, pointing out that we were doing something good for our planet.
 Planting those ideals may be the most important part of the project,” said D123 Director of Buildings and Grounds, Leo Cassidy.

-The OLHMS Tree Nursery was developed in 2012 as a strategic element of reforestation efforts after the emerald ash borer infestation killed 2000 trees, it remains the only school-based tree nursery in the state of Illinois.
+The OLHMS Tree Nursery was developed in 2012 as an element of reforestation efforts after the emerald ash borer infestation killed 2000 trees locally.
+It remains the only school-based tree nursery in the state of Illinois.